AidenSykes1999/SpartaTraineesSimulator-1/README.md

 - Bootcamp: can train a maximum of 500 trainees but can remain open for 3 months if there are fewer than 25 trainees in attendance.
 If a Bootcamp has 3 consecutive months of low attendance, it will close.
 For the lifetime of the simulation, only 2 Bootcamps can exist at a time
 - Tech Centre: Can train 200 trainees but only teaches one course per centre.
 This is chosen randomly when a Tech Centre is open
 - The simulation should report on the following:
-  - number of open centres (breakdown for each type)
+  - Number of open centres (breakdown for each type)
-  - number of closed centres (breakdown for each type)
+  - Number of closed centres (breakdown for each type)
-  - number of full centres (breakdown for each type)
+  - Number of full centres (breakdown for each type)
-  - number of trainees currently training (breakdown for each type)
+  - Number of trainees currently training (breakdown for each type)
-  - number of trainees on the waiting list (breakdown for each type)
+  - Number of trainees on the waiting list (breakdown for each type)

 #### **Phase 3**